Application and Admission Requirements

 - Three letters of references with at least one submitted from a faculty member in a psychology department (2 preferred), (please send letters directly to the The College of Graduate Studies and Research),

 - A short self statement (approximately 2 pages) regarding why you are interested in psychology and future plans.

 - A 1-2 page statement regarding your research interests and explicitly listing 3-4 faculty members in the Psychology Department at Radford University with whom you would be interested in doing research if admitted into the program (please note, the faculty members may be affiliated with any of the Psychology Concentrations including Clinical-Counseling, Experimental, Industrial/Organizational, School Psychology, or the PsyD in Counseling).

-To apply for an assistantship, please go to the Graduate College website for Assistantships.
+To apply for an assistantship, please go to the College of Graduate Studies and Research website for Assistantships.
 You will be notified by the department if you have been awarded an assistantship.

-If you have questions about the application process or financial aid, please contact the Graduate College online or at (540)831-5431.
+If you have questions about the application process or financial aid, please contact the The College of Graduate Studies and Research online or at (540)831-5431.